-I am a clinical neuropsychologist, professor and executive coach based in Winnipeg, Manitoba.
+I am a psychologist, professor, author and executive coach based in Winnipeg, Manitoba.
 My work is divided between direct client services, on the one hand, and consulting to business and financial services, on the other.

-I bring my uncommon combination of expertise in neuroscience, financial psychology, mental health, and behaviour change to bear on a wide range of personal and professional challenges.
-My clients are able to leverage this breadth of knowledge to efficiently create — and sustain! — the outcomes they desire.
+I bring an uncommon combination of expertise in neuroscience, financial psychology, mental health, and behaviour change to bear on a wide range of personal and professional challenges.
+My speciality is behavioural coaching, aimed at people who want to make and sustain changes in their professional and personal lives.
+Executives in manufacturing and financial services turn to me for evidence-based interventions to escape overwhelm, prevent cognitive depletion, and maximize well-being and effectiveness.

-As the founder of Money, Mind, and Meaning, I train financial professionals across North America to work more effectively with the whole spectrum of challenges their clients bring to them: erratic decisions, overwhelming stress, procrastination, family challenges, etc. I am a senior faculty member at the Sudden Money Institute, and I have delivered keynote addresses to organizations such as the National Football Players’ Association, the Financial Planning Association Annual Retreat, and a wide array of banking, insurance, and investment companies.
+Financial professionals around the globe consult with me in order to address the whole spectrum of challenges their clients bring to them.
+These challenges include clients’ failure to act on recommendations, cognitive impairments and declining capacity, transition stress, and an array of family struggles.
+Where appropriate, I provide direct services to the firm’s clients.
+I am a senior faculty member at the Sudden Money Institute, coaching experienced advisors on the neuropsychology of major life transitions.
+I have delivered keynote addresses to organizations such as the National Football Players’ Association, the Financial Planning Association Annual Retreat, and a wide array of banking, insurance, and investment companies.

 I am frequently called upon by media to discuss the quirks of humans and their money.
 Here is a sampling: